frankie290651/FeedMeUpdates/README.md

 FMU can start your server either via:
 - Script (Windows `.bat`/PowerShell or Linux shell script)
 - Service (Windows SC/NSSM or Linux systemd)
+Please note that service support is only available for service running directly RustDedicated (if your service controls a script that controls RustDedicated it won't work).

 Below are ready‑to‑use command sets for both platforms.